William Green (action painter): Artistic career

 Early in 1956, the exhibition Modern Art in the United States opened at the Tate Gallery, and included works by Abstract Expressionist artists, including Greene.
 He had already been strongly influenced by reproductions he had seen of works by Jackson Pollock and made a conscious decision to be a non-figurative painter.
 From then on, he followed Pollock's example and worked on the floor, treating the paintings as his "arena" and using ever larger sheets of hardboard instead of canvas.
 Since late 1955, he had gradually eliminated colour from his paintings, and in spring 1956 he decided to only make black bitumen paintings, with their monochrome surfaces subjected to increasingly more brutal gestures and mark-making, including attack by fire.

 In 1957, Green was approached by Lawrence Alloway and included in "New Trends in British Art" at the Rome-New York Art Foundation.
 Another of Green's paintings, Napoleon's Chest at Moscow was included in "Dimensions, British Abstract Art 1948-1957".
 During the winter of 1957/58, Green taught at a working men's college, making abstract etchings and experimenting with nitric acid on the metal plates as he was attracted by the possibilities of using acid to further traumatise the surface of his paintings.
 In 1958 Green was included in "Five Painters at the ICA", "Young Contemporaries No 9" and "Six Young Contemporaries".

 In 1960, Green exhibited in the significant first "Situation" exhibition.
 He was then teaching at Luton with John Plumb, and they were invited by the Skoob Group of artists from Cambridge University to make a joint work in front of a large audience.
 Green was also invited by students at St Martin's School of Art to give a demonstration of his own brand of action painting.
-He produced a work in the central courtyard which he finally set on fire - the smoke rose to the top of the building while students watched from the windows on every floor.

-Through his fellow student Tony Messenger, Green met the photographer and film-maker Ken Russell.
+Through his fellow artist Tony Messenger, Green met the photographer and film-maker Ken Russell.
 Russell made a series of photographs and the film that was to make Green's name.
 Green was seen making action paintings by hurling bitumen and paraffin at a primed sheet of board before cycling across the picture, skidding over it in plimsolls and finally scorching the surface with fire.
 Green became known around the world, attracting a level of attention that made him among the most talked-about artists in Britain.
 His working methods were lampooned by Tony Hancock in the film The Rebel (1961).

+In the early 1960s, he became a tutor at the Walthamstow School of Art.
+He produced a work in the central courtyard which he finally set on fire - the smoke rose to the top of the building while students watched from the windows on every floor.